 Additionally, an expansion of the Bottle Bill would result in increased economic opportunities for New Yorkers.
-If the law is modernized, New Yorkers can expect 4,145 new jobs to be created.3 Additionally, many low-income New Yorkers, often within immigrant, elderly, or homeless communities, rely upon the practice of "canning" to supplement income.
-According to Sure We Can, an estimated 10,000 New Yorkers are part of the city's canning community.4 Increasing New York State's deposit will bring new money into the canning community.
+If the law is modernized, New Yorkers can expect 4,145 new jobs to be created.3 Additionally, many low-income New Yorkers, often within immigrant, senior, or homeless communities, rely upon the practice of "canning" to supplement their income.
+According to the organization Sure We Can, an estimated 10,000 New Yorkers are part of the city's canning community.4 Increasing New York State's deposit and expanding the types of containers covered by the law will bring new money into the canning community.

-Specifically, there are two key changes that contained in this legislation that modernize the Bottle Bill:
+Specifically, there are two key changes contained in this legislation that modernize the Bottle Bill:

 - The legislation expands the types and number of beverage containers covered by the Bottle Bill.
 Other states from Maine to California include a diverse range of non-carbonated beverages, wine, and liquor with great success.5 - The legislation increases the amount of the deposit to a dime and directs a portion of the additional revenues collected by the state to ensure better compliance and enhance access to redemption entities in currently underserved communities.
-States like Michigan and Oregon that have increased their deposit to a dime have seen increases in recycling and container redemption rates.6
+States like Michigan and Oregon that have increased their deposit to a dime have seen increases in recycling and container redemption rates 6